sdiehl/wiwinwlh/tutorial.md

 There are three large Haskell web frameworks:

+**IHP**

+IHP, by digitallyInduced, is a new batteries-included web framework optimized for longterm productivity and programmer happiness.
+The framework manages installation of ide, db, and haskell for you, as result of trying to be as beginner friendly as possible with all batteries included, while while having a bunch of novel features.
+The framework has its own documentation.

 **Servant**

 Servant is the newest of the standard Haskell web frameworks.
 It emerged after